geomagas/yagphplib/README.md

 License
 =======

-Use this software at your own risk.
+Use this software any way you like, but at your own risk.

 *In other words, as long as you don't blame me for anything, you can do whatever you want with it.*